dabson2020/Best-location-for-a-Chinese-Restaurant-in-Queens-New-York-USA/README.md

 # Data Analysis and Reporting
-Determining the best location for a chinese restaurant in Toronto
+Determining the suitable location for a chinese restaurant in Queens, New York, USA